vmware/vic/doc/design/volumes/nfsvolumestores.md

 _The implementation is still being worked on.
 The open question is whether the VCH appliance will mount the target to manipulate the NFS target, or use an NFS client implementation in userspace instead.
 I'd much (*MUCH*) rather do the latter.
 The `linux` VFS implementation throws `sync` errors when mounts are unavailable.
 And we don't want to bring down the appliance because of a network hiccup.
 NFS is a simple protocol and there is a public pkg which implements most of it.
 Adding the few primitives we need shouldn't be that difficult, but more evaluation of the work required is needed_

 #### VolumeCreate
 In the vsphere model, a volume is a `.vmdk` backed block device.
 Creation of a volume entails attaching a new disk to the VCH, preparing it with a filesystem, and detaching it.
 The resulting `.vmdk` lives in its own folder in the volume store directory (specified during install w/ `vic-machine`).
 We're going to follow the same model except there is nothing to prepare.
 Each volume will be a directory (which the container client will mount directly) and live at the top of the volume store directory (which we will prepare during install).
+We will create the directory using the NFS client and persist any metadata in an appropriate `<volumename>.meta` (name tbd) file in the root of the target location.

 Some psuedo code.
 ```